dkavargy/dkavargy/README.md

 - BSc at Computer Science - University of Macedonia
 - MSc at Data & Web Science - Aristotle University of Thessaloniki
+- Phd Candidate at Digital Skills & Competences - Aristotle University of Thessaloniki
 <!--

 ## **🌱 Learning**